-- 11.4 In the event of a tie between 2 teams, the next best score will be added and so on until there is a winning team. - 11.5 The ranking point system for the relevant competition, as described in Appendix D, will be used to calculate the Team Scoring.
+- 11.3 In the event of a tie between 2 teams, the next best score will be added until there is a winning team. - 11.4 The ranking point system for the relevant competition, as described in Appendix E, will be used to calculate the Team Scoring.